-1. The strategic behavioral supports that have been implemented at Granite Hill through Positive Behavioral Intervention Supports/Behavioral Social Emotional Learning have shown a positive impact on the overall Suspension Rate.
+1. The strategic behavioral strategies that have been implemented at Granite Hill through Positive Behavioral Intervention Supports have shown a positive impact on the overall Suspension Rate.
 Students are responding to restorative practice strategies.
+Intense efforts to increase student engagement and attendance have made a positive gain in the Chronic Absenteeism rate (changing color status from Orange to Yellow).